frockdev/frock/Readme.md

 #### Easy tool to run your applications with Podman locally.

-For now, we support only MacOS.
+For now, we support only MacOS ARM.
 Feel free to create pull requests to help us support other OS.

 ### Installation:
-Go to Releases and install any version you want.
+Install gpgme first: `brew install gpgme`

+Now download bin/frock_darwin_arm64 to your machine, and move it to /usr/local/bin/frock:

+`mv ~/Downloads/frock_darwin_arm64 /usr/local/bin/frock`

 ### Json schema for yaml
 Run `frock schema` to generate json schema for frock.yaml.